 The current business model of Fastned is based only on fast charging services.
 However, Fastned is actively looking into business extensions that provide strategic value in terms of better network coverage and improved customer experience.
 One potential extension is adding a convenience store, a toilet, and/or the possibility of selling snacks and beverages, such as coffee at its fast charging stations.
-In March 2023, Fastned won a tender for Europe's first electric-only service areas, Gentbrugge North and South, on the E17 close to Ghent, Belgium.
-Here, as part of two large drive-through stations, Fastned will build picnic areas, playgrounds, sanitary facilities and fully-branded shops.
+In April 2024, Fastned opened its first shop and restaurant at its charging station near Brecht, Belgium.
 Fastned has also started piloting toilets at its fast charging stations, with the first one in Germany.
 The possibility for Fastned to create additional services at its fast charging stations is highly dependent on tender requirements and national policies.
 In the Netherlands, for example, legal proceedings on whether it is allowed to establish shops at fast charging locations are still pending.
-See also "-Legal Proceedings".
+See also "- Legal Proceedings".